wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.4.1 -
+* Fixed bug in sql class that broke shortcodes in 1.4.0 (thanks cfuller)

 = 1.4.0 =
 * Secured SQL in query class via prepare()